m-e-h/compass/README.md

 __Tested up to:__ WordPress 4.1.1
 __License:__ [GPL-2.0+](http://www.gnu.org/licenses/gpl-2.0.html)

-Compass will revolutionize your theme development workflow by removing all the guesswork and letting you focus on the fun stuff.
+BEMpress will revolutionize your theme development workflow by removing all the guesswork and letting you focus on the fun stuff.
 Built using the latest and greatest web development tools like Grunt, Sass, Bourbon, and Hybrid Core.

-## Learn How to Use Compass
+## Learn How to Use BEMpress

-Compass is designed to be a boilerplate for your own custom WordPress themes.
-For more information about how to [install](https://github.com/FlagshipWP/compass/wiki/Installing-Compass) and use Compass, visit the [Compass Wiki](https://github.com/FlagshipWP/compass/wiki) and our [community forum](http://community.flagshipwp.com/category/compass).
+BEMpress is designed to be a boilerplate for your own custom WordPress themes.
+For more information about how to [install](https://github.com/FlagshipWP/bempress/wiki/Installing-BEMpress) and use BEMpress, visit the [BEMpress Wiki](https://github.com/FlagshipWP/bempress/wiki) and our [community forum](http://community.flagshipwp.com/category/bempress).
 If you find any bugs, issues, or have questions please open an issue or create a thread on the forum.
-Thanks for giving Compass a look!
+Thanks for giving BEMpress a look!
 We can't wait to see what you build with it.

 ### Project Structure